-Type: Part-Time Remote (Chatham-Kent/Essex Region) Location: Seeking candidates located in or near the Chatham-Kent / Essex Region.
+Location: Seeking candidates located in or near the above noted regions.

 Currently Accepting Applications

-OSCIA is seeking an exceptional individual to fill the role of Part Time Field Representative (Remote) in the Chatham-Kent / Essex Region.
+OSCIA is seeking an exceptional individual to fill the role of Part Time Field Representative (Remote) to cover the Dufferin, Peel, Wellington, Waterloo regions.
 Field Representatives are located throughout the province and work collaboratively to deliver educational workshops including the Environmental Farm Plan and commodity specific biosecurity workshops to Ontario farmers.
 Field Representatives also act as spokespersons for OSCIA-delivered cost-share incentive and research programs by engaging with farmers to promote awareness and provide information on current and upcoming opportunities.

 This position offers an hourly rate commensurate with experience and requires travel within a designated region.
-Field Representatives work within the Program Delivery Department and report to the Field Services Manager.
+Field Representatives work within the Program Delivery Department and report to the Field Services Lead.

 Contract Duration: Immediate start, through to March 2028